ChalesYu/rtl8822bs-aml/README.md

 this repo will deprecated while rtw88 driver support sdio interface.

+Like the `rtl88x2bu` driver, add some SDIO interface support file can support `rtl8822bs`.
+The same thing happened on `rtl8188eus` driver, add SDIO support file can support `rtl8189es` , but the quality is still need test, modify driver at branch `rtl8188e_usb_sdio_5.13.3-17-test` and `rtl8188e_usb_sdio_5.7.6.1-test`.

 ### About firmware load fail issue

 Pervious this issue happen because compiler will ignore firmware array in `.c` files for som reason,